Charity declares ‘national childhood emergency’ amid concerns about online harm

 A children’s charity has warned of a “national childhood emergency” after a survey found less than a quarter of young people think childhood is better now than it was for their parents.

-The Truth About Youth survey of 11 to 25-year-olds in Scotland, commissioned by Children First, found exposure to harmful online content is the biggest concern among children and young people.
+The survey of 11 to 25-year-olds in Scotland, commissioned by Children First, found exposure to harmful online content is the biggest concern among children and young people.

 Seventy-nine per cent of respondents said they are “moderately to extremely worried” about harmful online content, and 78% said they are “anxious” about the impact of social media.